You’re about to move across the country! And with our help, you’re gonna handle this like a boss. You got this.

 1. Ignore unhelpful backseat drivers.

 This is your time, your move!
 Your mom and your best friend may have their own opinions, but it’s time for you to step into the driver’s seat.
 You need to decide which apartment to rent, which movers to hire, and which items to keep and which to toss.
-After all, you have to live with the decisions.
+These are important decisions that can make or break your transition into your new home!
+Ease the transition into your new home and have some faith in yourself.
+After all, it’s you that has to live with the decisions.

 2. Get multiple quotes.

 You know what bosses do?
 They ask for the best deal.
 Bosses shop around.
 And they stay organized.
 But if you’re going to handle this move like a boss, you should anticipate some tough decisions.
 Sometimes the cheapest option isn’t the best option.
-Do a cost benefit analysis and ask future-you what she wants.
+Do a cost-benefit analysis and ask future-you what she wants.
+It might take you some time but it’ll be worth the hassle in the long run!

 3. See if your company will cover some costs.

 Many companies offer some kind of relocation package.
 Even if you weren’t offered this, it can’t hurt to ask.
 It shows the company that you value your time, and that you’re not afraid to speak up for yourself.
-Who knows, maybe they have a couple hundred bucks to help cover a few boxes?
+Who knows, maybe they have a couple of hundred bucks to help cover a few boxes?
+Why not get a head-start on your new life and be the boss that you are!

 4. Sort your stuff before you pack.